InstruQuest Inc. Scientific Instruments R&D

 samples to be measured and facilitates visual determination of the onset

 of bubbles formation.
-The increase in gas pressure can be done manually
+The increase in gas pressure can be done

-for the most reliable results of the bubble point method.
+obtained data for the most reliable results of the bubble point method.

 The Pressure Decay Test